 Jaime E. Sidani, PhD, MPH, CHES, is an Assistant Professor of Public Health and a core faculty member of the Center for Social Dynamics and Community Health in the Department of Behavioral and Community Health Sciences.
 Dr. Sidani is also a Certified Health Education Specialist.
-She joined the Center for Research on Health Care in 2011 after practicing as a university health educator for 5 years.
-She is a key player in studies conducted at MTH and continues to develop novel approaches in assessing and tracking health behaviors.
+She joined the Center for Research on Health Care in 2011 after practicing as a university health educator for 5 years and continues to work with many faculty on projects related to youth substance use prevention.
 Her main research interests include adolescent health behavior and tobacco use prevention, with a specific focus on media and technology.

 Education & Training

 - BA (Health & Society), University of Rochester, 2002

 - MPH (Health Education & Behavior), Northwest Ohio Consortium for Public Health, 2003

 - PhD (Health Education), University of Toledo, 2009